Gladstone Street Farm

 Located on the east side of the Perth CBD, we supply over 35 restaurants with primary produce grown on this 400Sqm site.

 Located on-site at and created in collaboration with the Art Gallery of Western Australia (AGWA).
 AGWA Botanical is a Forage Farm, exclusively for local and nearby restaurants.

-If you would like to make a time to visit the Farm please contact us
+If you would like to make a time to visit our Urban Farms please contact us

-    Reduce carbon emissions by reducing Food Miles: By producing food locally, for local customers and delivering our produce by bicycle, GWR’s urban agriculture initiative will make a significant contribution to lowering our customers’ carbon footprints.
+Reduce carbon emissions by reducing Food Miles: We produce food locally, for local customers and deliver most of our produce by bicycle.
+Our urban farms are making a significant contribution to lowering our customers’ carbon footprints.